 This page explains how Bitcoin supply works in plain language.
 There is a known issuance schedule, a known cap, and a known rule that reduces new supply over time.
 That predictability is the point.

 The curve rises quickly early, then slows as it approaches the cap.
-The idea is fixed supply with an issuance schedule you can verify.
+Fixed supply with an issuance schedule you can verify.

 Inflation is not mysterious.
 It happens when the U.S. government, through the Federal Reserve, creates new money faster than the economy grows.